 - Alfred Turton.
-Born 1896 in Yiewsley.
+Born 4 August 1896 in Yiewsley.
 In 1915 Alfred, a grocers assistant enlisted in the Royal Fusiliers.
 He was discharged on 19 September 1918 because of a disability.
 In 1939 Alfred was still single, he was running a watchmakers and jewellers shop at 23 Station Road, West Drayton.
 Alfred Turton of Station Road, West Drayton, Middlesex died on 27 June 1960 at Hillingdon Hospital.
 Probate was granted to Annie Francis Ruby Harris, widow.

-- Mary Turton.
+- May Turton.
 Born 4 April 1899 in Yiewsley.
 Mary appears to have never married.
 May Turton of 58 Colham Avenue, Yiewsley died on 14 July 1988.

 - Edward Turton.
 Born 1902 in Yiewsley.

-In 1939 Ernest and Rosina were living at 189 High Street, Yiewsley where Ernest was a grocer.
+In 1939 Ernest and Rosina were living at 189 High Street, Yiewsley, Ernest was still a grocer.
 Daughters Rose and Mary were still at home.
 Ernest Albert Turton of 189 High Street, Yiewsley died on 24 January 1953.
 Probate was granted to Alfred Turton, watchmaker and jeweller and Edward Turton, draper.
-Rosina Turton of 189 High Street, Yiewsley died on 26 August 1957.
+Rosina Turton of 189 High Street, Yiewsley died on 26 August 1957, aged 91.
 Probate was granted to Alfred Turton, watchmaker and jeweller and Edward Turton, draper.

 Edward and Betsey's daughter Mary Unsted married Edward Tassell in 1888.
 In 1891 they were living at 20 Humphrey Avenue, Hastings where 31 year old Edward was a fishmonger.
 His 23 year old wife Mary was a dressmaker.
 In 1901 they were living in Herstmonceux where 41 year old Edward was a fishmonger and his 33 year old wife Mary remained a dressmaker.
 Edward and Mary had two children:

 - Edward Victor Tassell.
 Baptised 10 November 1889 in Hastings.
 Edward married Caroline Millicent Harman in 1916.
+They had one daughter.
 Private Edward Victor Tassell of the Royal Inskilling Fusilliers died on 27 March 1918 in action.
 He was buried in Pozieries Memorial, France.
 In 1939 Caroline and her daughter were living with her widowed mother at 57 Milward Road, Hastings.
 Caroline Millicent Tassell died in 1971.

 - George Thomas Tassell.
 Baptised 11 November 1894 in Hastings.
 In 1938 George was running a radio dir. and post office at 73, Vicarage Road, Hastings.
-George Thomas Tassell of 60 Milward Road, Hastings died on 4 June 1862.
+George Thomas Tassell of 60 Milward Road, Hastings died on 4 June 1962.
 Probate was granted to Peter George Tassell, funeral directors assistant.